Tourist Attractions & Monuments Copenhagen

 Timetable

 Opening times vary from place to place, so it's important to check before planning your day out.
 Museums are generally open Tuesday to Sunday from 10am to 5pm or 11am to 6pm.
 One evening a week, a nocturne pushes the opening to 8 or 10 pm.
-From June to September, most are open every day of the week, as is the case with the National Museum of Denmark, but close earlier on public holidays.
+From June to September, most are open every day of the week, like the National Museum of Denmark, but close earlier on public holidays.

 In the case of monuments, the opening hours may be shorter, from 10am to 3pm or even 4pm.
 This is the case at Amalienborg and Rosenborg, and at St. Nicholas and Trinity churches.